zachgrayio/swift-tensorflow/README.md

 ## Run with Dependencies (advanced)

-Linking to external packages in the REPL requires a few additional steps, but it's possible if we make use of [SPM](https://swift.org/package-manager/) and a dynamic library.
+Importing third-party packages in the REPL requires a few additional steps, but it's possible if we make use of [SPM](https://swift.org/package-manager/) and a dynamic library.

 #### Package Manager Tutorial: